Prajwal5180/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started-MSSPL.md

     ![Start Your Azure Journey](../media/01/num.png?raw=true)

-In this hands-on lab, you'll lear to set up a Fabric workspace, build a lakehouse, ingest and transform data, and create reports.
+In this hands-on lab, you'll learn to set up a Fabric workspace, build a lakehouse, ingest and transform data, and create reports.
 The lab covers workspace creation, data integration, preparation techniques, and report development using Microsoft Fabric.

 ### Known Issues